Sathvik040105/DA_Financial_networks/README.md

 ## Community detection in Trade Data
 ### Overview

-This project analyzes international trade relationships using network analysis and community detection algorithms to identify trading blocks and patterns.
+This project analyzes international trade relationships using network analysis and community detection algorithms to identify trading blocs and patterns.

 The code implements:
 - Country name standardization between different data sources